Vietnam might be a small nation, but our love for coffee and tea far outshines our size.

 Because they are all stunning, you will have a hard time only going to one place.
 Lucky for you, you don’t have to go just one.
 So do a little exploring to find the one that’s the best fit for you.

 Having fun checking Saigon Kiss Tours’ blog?
-If you’re new to the country, prepare yourself for some tips or advices our Vietnamese coffee tasting guide.
+If you’re new to the country, prepare yourself for some tips or advice from our Vietnamese coffee tasting guide.